Bread in Spain: In the Americas

 Torrijas are consumed at Easter throughout the Hispanosphere.

-The Spanish bakery is the basis of the current Hispanic-American bakery, which later adapted the recipes to its climate, its ingredients, and its own tastes.

-Wheat was one of the first foods to be imported into the New World, and the culture of bread was one of the first that the Spanish colonization introduced into the diet of the natives, despite the fact that this food and nutritional niche was already occupied by sweetcorn.
-The massive cultivation of wheat in America also had a political reason, since the Spanish controlled in one way or another the production, distribution, and sale of the product.
-The rejection of its cultivation was manifested as a form of resistance against Spanish rule.
-In Mesoamerica, for example, Antonio de Mendoza denounced that the indigenous people ignored the cultivation of wheat, among other things, because they used the same techniques for planting corn (with a coa) and wheat did not prosper.
-Even so, the culture of bread ended up adapting to America, hand in hand with Evangelization.
+Wheat was one of the first foods exported to the New World, and bread was one of the first foods introduced by Spanish colonization into the diet of the natives.
+Massive cultivation of wheat in America was politically motivated, since the Spanish controlled the production, distribution, and sale of the product.
+Rejection of its cultivation manifested to resist Spanish rule.
+In Mesoamerica, Antonio de Mendoza denounced indigenous people who ignored wheat cultivation, because their techniques for planting corn (with a coa) were unsuitable for wheat.
+Even so, the culture of bread adapted to America, hand in hand with Evangelization.

-Today, the Hispanic bakery is spread throughout the Americas, and bread is a common food, with different variants depending on the country and region.
-For example:
+Today, the Hispanic bakery is spread throughout the Americas, and bread is a common food, with variants across the region.